El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 So either one of these two people, Cruz or Trump, present an existential threat to the established order.

-It w it would it would be like if the uh Des Moines JCs decided to take over Augusta National.
+It would be like if the Des Moines JCs decided to take over Augusta National.

-That may not be the perfect analogy, but I'm you know i it it it hopefully it it makes the uh nothing against the Des Moines JCs.
+That may not be the perfect analogy, but hopefully it makes the nothing against the Des Moines JCs.

 Back to the bones we go to East Jordan, Michigan.